 Kienböck disease occurs most commonly in the dominant hand of men aged 20 to 45, usually in workers doing heavy manual labor.
 Overall, Kienböck disease is relatively rare.
 Its cause is unknown.
 The lunate can eventually collapse and cause fixed rotation of the scaphoid and subsequent degeneration of the carpal joints.

 Symptoms of Kienböck disease generally start with insidious onset of wrist pain, localized to the region of the lunate carpal bone; patients have no recollection of trauma.
 Kienböck disease is bilateral in 10% of cases.
 There is localized tenderness in the lunate bone, most commonly over the dorsal wrist along the midline.
+Mild swelling is possible.

-MRI and CT are the most sensitive; plain x-rays show abnormalities later, usually beginning with a sclerotic lunate, then later cystic changes, fragmentation, and collapse.
+To diagnose Kienböck disease, MRI and CT are the most sensitive; plain x-rays show abnormalities later, usually beginning with a sclerotic lunate, then later cystic changes, fragmentation, and collapse.

 Differential diagnosis of mid-dorsal wrist pain includes dorsal wrist ganglion, synovitis or arthritis, or extensor tendinitis.

 In early stages of Kienböck disease, wrist splinting may decrease pressure on the lunate, relieving pain and possibly helping to restore blood flow.
 Analgesics are given for pain.